-The atingi eAcademy Tourism and Hospitality by the Agency of Business and Economic Development (AWE) currently consists of 45 web-based learning courses in tourism and hospitality in English, Spanish and French.
+The atingi eAcademy Tourism and Hospitality by GIZ Cooperation with the Private Sector Project currently consists of 45 web-based learning courses in tourism and hospitality in English and French.
 Mobile micro learning with atingi offers busy jobseekers that do have online literacy and an internet-enabled mobile device an inclusive and low barrier approach for getting ready to reenter the job market.
 The eAcademy is designed for line staff and management professionals in the tourism and hospitality sector, and anyone interested in the topic.
-The courses are deliberately granular in focus to guarantee low entry-requirements and quick results for learners.
+The courses are deliberately granular in focus to guarantee low entryrequirements and quick results for learners.
 Thereby, the courses are perfectly suitable for on-the-go and in between.
 The storytelling approach and the use of interactive elements ensure that education meets entertainment.